dana/IPCTransit/README.md

 ## TODO
 * Far more robust testing
+* A lot more documentation
 * Exception handling is exceptionally poor
-* Specific Exception: Queue full write
+* Specific Exception: Queue full write.
+Should block if nowait is false, throw if nowait is true
 * Specific Exception: Message too large for queue
 * Local (in-process) delivery
 * Serialization and compression modules should be loaded only as needed